mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 - Click on `Quickconnect`
 - Navigate to the folder `scrnaseq-course/scrnaseq/results`
-- Create a folder on your local machine, called `scrnaseq-nextflow`
+- Create a folder on your local machine, called `scrnaseq-nextflow`.
+- Create 4 folders within `scrnaseq-nextflow` folder:
+  - bin
+  - input
+  - output
+  - resources
-- Now, Drag and Drop the files from the `results` folder in the remote server to your `scrnaseq-nextflow` folder on your lopcal machine.
+- Now, Drag and Drop the files from the `results` folder in the remote server to your `input` folder within `scrnaseq-nextflow` folder on your local machine.
-- Once the files are copied, these should be visible on your local machine under `scrnaseq-nextflow` folder.
+- Once the files are copied, these should be visible on your local machine under `input` folder.

 ---
 <img src="/assets/img/filezilla-login.png" alt="gui1" width="1200"/>